GraphBLAS/SuiteSparseSessions/Session4/README.md

 Support for platforms without runtime compilation:

 > "You can still have on any system you can have what I call prejit kernels.
-You run graph laws, you run some applications.
-It generates all these jit kernels, and you look at your cache file, your dot suites bars GRB, you copy all those C files I generate back into graph laws in a special folder called Prejit."
+You run GraphBLAS, you run some applications.
+It generates all these jit kernels, and you look at your cache file, your ~/.SuiteSparse/, you copy all those C files I generate back into GraphBLAS in a special folder called PreJIT."

 **Process:**
 1. Run application, collect JIT kernels
-2. Copy generated C files to GraphBLAS source/prejit/
+2. Copy generated C files to GraphBLAS/PreJIT
 3. Rebuild GraphBLAS
 4. Kernels compiled into library with unique names
 5. Hash table populated at initialization